maisjamil1/nest-backend/README.md

 - Keeps Data Safe: PostgreSQL has strong security features to keep everything safe.

 - Reliable: It makes sure that all the sales and customer data is accurate and consistent, which is crucial for keeping everything running smoothly.

+#### Choosing Prisma
+Prisma makes it easier to work with databases.
+It provides a type-safe query builder which helps prevent errors and enhances developer productivity.
+Prisma's auto-generated migrations and intuitive schema management simplify database operations.